gofynd/fdk-client-swift/documentation/platform/CONTENT.md

 | body | DataLoaderSchema | yes | Request body |

-Create and add a new data loader.
+Use this API to add data loader.
+This includes the data loader name, operationId, service name and its type (url/function) with corresponding value.

 *Returned Response:*